 Activities of the Company have commenced in February 2003, when the first tranche of 1 EUR billion, of a 3 EUR billion EMTN Programme, was raised for the EADS-Group ("EADS").
 This first EMTN tranche has matured in March 2010.
-In September 2003, the Company has issued its second Eurobond transaction for 500 EUR million under its EMTN Programme.
-In August 2009, the Company has issued another, third, Eurobond transaction for 1 EUR billion under this Programme.
+In September 2003, the Company has issued its second Eurobond transaction for 500 EUR million under its EMTN Programme, maturing in September 2018.
+In August 2009, the Company has issued another, third, Eurobond transaction for 1 EUR billion under this Programme, maturing in August 2016.

 As additional part of the EMTN Programme, the Company launched a Commercial Paper Programme in late February 2004.
-During the year 2011, no amounts were outstanding for the Commercial Paper Programme.
+During the year 2012, the debt volume circulation of the latter program was 2.550 EUR million.
+At the end of the year 2012, an amount of 165 EUR million was still outstanding for the Commercial Paper Programme.